AONIEX/Portfolio/projects.markdown

 How the System Works
 The simulation is built around several key systems:
   - DNA Crossover
   Each new generation is created by combining the traits of two parent animals.
 Usually, the fittest animals are selected, but there is also a chance for random parents to introduce variety.
   - Mutation
   After crossover, traits may mutate based on a configurable mutation chance.
 These small changes allow the population to evolve rather than stagnate.
   - Generations
   Animals live, eat, drink, and eventually die.
 Once a generation ends, a new one is spawned using the previous generation’s DNA.
 Over time, the goal is for survival rates to increase.
   - Eating & Drinking
 Animals have hunger and thirst values that decrease over time.
   - If either reaches 0, the animal dies.
-- Animals detect food/water based on their view radius (which is also a trait).
+  - Animals detect food/water based on their view radius (which is also a trsait).
   - Larger animals see further; smaller animals see less.
 - Adjustable Settings
   The user can modify:
   - Population size
   - Amount of food
   - Mutation chance
   - Random parent chance
   - Generation length / wave spawning
 These settings are controlled through Unity UI sliders.
   - Data Storage
   At the end of each generation, the simulation logs:
   - Average trait values
   - Survival rate
   - Population performance
 This data is written to a text file for later graphing and analysis

  What I’ve Learned